narsue/BLJPS_Python/readme.md

 This will generate a binary file in the `build` directory (`./lib/` for Linux and `./Debug/`/`./Release` for MSVC).

+You will also need the python development files.
+On Ubuntu, run `sudo apt-get install python3.6-dev`

 To run, copy the `.a/.so` (Linux) or `.pyd` (Windows) file to project and import with `import BL_JPS`